f

 How to Apply

-• LOIs for all Focus Areas are accepted on a rolling basis.
+• Organizations may submit one LOI per calendar year.
+LOIs for all Focus Areas are accepted on a rolling basis.
 See the application schedule below.

 • Applicants will be notified of any next steps: invitation to submit a formal application, a declination, or a delay for future consideration.